Blessing Your Jade Necklace

 We do not bless our jade.
 We believe that even if one did want their particular stone blessed due to their personal belief, it should be once they have the stone for themselves and prior to the new owner wearing it and bringing it into their home.
 As the traditional concept of blessing comes from severing the natural stones ties to gods and the spiritual realm, the individual should forge their own connection with the stone as a replacement.
 It should be up to the person receiving the stone as to whether they wish to partake in this belief because belief is personal, different between individuals, comprised of their experience and the social and cultural forces at play around them.
 Our role in this discussion is to empower you with knowledge.

-If you would like to bless your New Zealand Pounamu or find more information on what certain hapu believe, we recommend contacting your local marae.
+If you would like to bless your New Zealand Pounamu or find more information on what certain hapu believe, or would like a karakia for blessing pounamu, we recommend contacting your local marae who will be able to best advise on how to bless a pounamu.

 Ten Minutes with Jade Artist Aaron Brown